A touch of light: The bounty

 A sheltered alcove frequented by a family of grebes, coming ashore to snuggle together on a cold winter’s night?
 She stood up, scanned the shoreline ahead and continued patrolling its edge.
 The saucer of flattened reeds was unoccupied.

 Her ears rotated back and forth registering far off campground sounds or much closer now, the footfall of people walking towards the gum-fringed waterhole.
 Magpie larks sounded the alarm.
-Something caught her eye in the shallows ahead and she moved with greater urgency, stopped abruptly and with her right paw, scooped a large bony brim out of the water.
+Something caught her eye in the shallows ahead and she moved with greater urgency, stopped abruptly and with her right paw, scooped a large bony bream out of the water.

 Human voices became louder.
 She sniffed briefly at her find and satisfied, seized the dead fish in her jaws and trotted downstream.
 She was visible holding the large silver fish for a couple of seconds and I was left cursing at my failure to focus.